richardpizem-ctrl/SIRIUS-LOCAL-AI-GAMA/CODE_OF_CONDUCT.md

 - Knowledge Pack contributions
 - Vision, Schoolwork, Health, and Diagnostics modules
 - hybrid‑safe envoy interactions
-- all components covered by SUL 3.0.0
+- all components covered by SUL 3.x
+- all modules participating in the **3.1.x event lifecycle**

 ---